The French Social Security System III - Retirement

 A parent can be awarded a length of insurance increase of up to 8 quarters per child:

-For children born after January 1st, 2010, additional quarters for adoption and child-rearing can be shared between the parents.
-Indeed, they can determine who accrues the additional quarters or how the additional quarters will be shared within a 6-month period following the 4th anniversary of the child's birth or adoption.
+For children born after January 1st, 2010, additional quarters for adoption can be shared between the parents.
+Regarding the quarters for child-rearing, 2 of the 4 “child-rearing” quarters acquired for each child are automatically awarded to the mother.
+The other 2 can be awarded to the mother or to the father.
+The beneficiary of the additional quarters or sharing of the quarters between the parents must be notified within a 6-month period following the 4th anniversary of the child's birth or adoption via the declaration form.

-Up to eight additional quarters may be credited to persons bringing up a child who has a permanent disability with a severity rating of 80% and qualifies for the special education disabled child's allowance (AEEH) or the disability compensation benefit (“prestation de compensation du handicap”/ PCH).
+Up to eight additional quarters may be credited to persons bringing up a child who has a permanent disability with a severity rating of 80% and qualifies for the special education disabled child's allowance (AEEH) or the disability compensation benefit (PCH).

-An individual can reach full-rate retirement pension age (67) but not have accrued the required length of insurance for entitlement to a full pension (all basic schemes combined).
-They can increase their length of insurance by delaying retirement beyond that age (whether or not they continue to work).
+An individual who reaches full-rate retirement pension age (67) but has not accrued the required length of insurance (depending on year of birth) for entitlement to a full pension (all basic schemes combined) may continue to practise a professional activity in order to increase their length of insurance by delaying their retirement.
 In this case, their length of insurance will be increased by 2.5% for each trimester retirement is delayed.

 Pensions may be increased for the following reasons: